Skip to main content

 Social Media Management$2,000–$8,000/mo$1,000–$3,500/mofrom $299/mo

-Fixed-price ranges shown above reflect workspacein.com's published 2026 prices; agency and freelance ranges are compiled from quoted proposals across Melbourne, Sydney, Brisbane, and Perth.
-The variance within each cell is real — the bottom of the agency retainer range is often a single specialist; the top is a full pod with senior strategy support.
+Fixed-price ranges shown above reflect workspacein.com's published 2026 prices.
+Agency and freelance ranges are compiled from quoted proposals across Melbourne, Sydney, Brisbane, and Perth.
+The variance within each cell is real.
+The bottom of the agency retainer range is often a single specialist.
+The top is a full pod with senior strategy support.

 How Much Does SEO Cost in Australia?